openvinotoolkit/openvino/docs/nGraph_DG/nGraphTransformation.md

 ngraph::copy_runtime_info({a, b, c}, {e, f});
 ```

-When transformation has multiple fusions or decompositions `ngraph::copy_runtime_info` must be called multiple times for each case.
+When transformation has multiple fusions or decompositions, `ngraph::copy_runtime_info` must be called multiple times for each case.

 > **Note**: copy_runtime_info removes rt_info from destination nodes.
-If you want to keep it you need to specify them in source nodes like this: copy_runtime_info({a, b, c}, {a, b})
+If you want to keep it, you need to specify them in source nodes like this: copy_runtime_info({a, b, c}, {a, b})

 ###5.
 Constant Folding

-If your transformation inserts constant sub-graphs that needs to be folded do not forget to use `ngraph::pass::ConstantFolding()` after your transformation or call constant folding directly for operation.
+If your transformation inserts constant sub-graphs that need to be folded, do not forget to use `ngraph::pass::ConstantFolding()` after your transformation or call constant folding directly for operation.
-Example below shows how constant sub-graph can be constructed.
+The example below shows how constant subgraph can be constructed.

 ```cpp
 // After ConstantFolding pass Power will be replaced with Constant